 Candidates will receive notification of their physical performance test results.

-For the current Physical Performance Test standards click the following link: 2017-PAPD-Police-Officer-Physical-Performance-Test-Description.pdf.
+For the PAPD Physical Performance Test Preparation Manual click the following link: PAPD Physical Performance Test Preparation Manual.

 Employment as a Port Authority Police Officer is a public trust.
 Therefore, a comprehensive background investigation is conducted to ensure applicants possess: